What Are The Best Bedroom Colours For Sleep ?

 Image credit: makemyblinds.co.uk

-White is a soothing, neutral colour that promotes contentment and significantly conjures up happy feelings and visions of fluffy clouds.
-This colour has also been rated to be among the least distracting wall colours in offices and other work places.
+White is a soothing, neutral colour that promotes contentment and conjures up happy feelings and peacefulness.
+It has also been rated to be among the least distracting wall colours in offices and other workplaces.

-Together with the walls, you can also use white in your bedroom by combining it with an accent colour.
-Consider painting one wall a shade of blue or green while leaving the other walls white or off-white.
-In this manner, you may add a splash of colour without it overpowering the space or keeping you awake at night.
+Together with the walls and ceiling, you could consider combining the white with an accent colour.
+Maybe consider painting a single wall in a colour of your choice, while leaving the other walls white or off-white.
+This will add a splash of colour without overpowering the space and potentially keeping you awake.

 Green